emulsify-ds/emulsify-website/src/pages/docs/emulsify-drupal/faq/upgrading.md

 ## Scenario: Standalone Project

-If your instance of Emulsify lives outside of Drupal you can do an in-place upgrade.
+If your instance of Emulsify lives outside of Drupal, you can do an in-place upgrade.

 ### Tooling and custom configuration